The movement

 An imbalance in the ways we get around

-For decades, our cities have been designed with the car in mind.
-The result: traffic congestion, strain on infrastructure, underutilized spaces, and a reliance on motorized transportation.
+For decades, cities have been designed around cars.
+The result: traffic congestion, strain on infrastructure, under-optimized spaces, and a reliance on motorized transportation.

-Meanwhile, cycling still struggles to establish itself as a practical everyday option.
-This is not due to a lack of interest, but rather to a lack of adequate infrastructure.
+Meanwhile, cycling has yet to gain traction as a practical mode of daily transportation.
+Not due to a lack of interest, but a lack of adequate infrastructure.

 39%